tnear/AutocorrectForDevelopers/README.md

 The official *AutoCorrect.ahk* contains heaps of rules which are either uncommon in developer workflows or introduce accented characters which are correct but developer unfriendly.
 The official script also hasn't seen much active development in the last 15 years and therefore supports AHK v1-only.

 *AutocorrectForDevelopers.ahk*, however, focuses heavily on software engineering terminology and programming languages.
 The result is that this script will automatically fix a higher percentage of your typos if you are a software developer.
-The Venn diagram below shows example strings that each script autocorrects:
+The Venn diagram below shows example strings that each script autocorrects to:

 ![Venn diagram](assets/VennDiagram.png)